nvtidm/dvtalk.github.io/index.md

 ## What you'll find here

-### 1. You'll find my notes
+### 1. You'll find my how to
 {: .lh-0.5}
-The only first and now the main reason for me to be on this is for keeping my notes.
-I usually take notes to keep tracks of things.
-Things that I feel interested in, things that I wanna try or spend some time.
-{: .mx-5}

-### 2. You'll find my thoughts
+### 2. You'll also find my thoughts
 {: .lh-0.5}
-Sometimes I just feel like talking about some things.
-{: .mx-5}

 ### 3. And you'll find my randoms
 {: .lh-0.5}
 Let's just say my randoms are just a bit better organized piece of my notes.
+They might be about Systemverilog or uvm or even vim.
+The only first and now the main reason for me to be on this is for keeping notes.
+I usually take notes to keep tracks of things.
+Things that I feel interested in, things that I wanna try or spend some time.
 {: .mx-5}